publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch33/m__us_usc_t50_s1544.md

     (c) __Concurrent resolution for removal by President of United States Armed Forces__

-        Notwithstanding subsection (b) of this section, at any time that United States Armed Forces are engaged in hostilities outside the territory of the United States, its possessions and territories without a declaration of war or specific statutory authorization, such forces shall be removed by the President if the Congress so directs by concurrent resolution.
+        Notwithstanding subsection (b), at any time that United States Armed Forces are engaged in hostilities outside the territory of the United States, its possessions and territories without a declaration of war or specific statutory authorization, such forces shall be removed by the President if the Congress so directs by concurrent resolution.

 ([Pub.
 L. 93–148][/us/pl/93/148], § 5, Nov.
 7, 1973, [87 Stat.
 556][/us/stat/87/556].)